Awards and Recognition

 • Law students are acknowledged through academic prizes that highlight outstanding achievement.

-• New lawyers are celebrated through competitions such as the Golden Gavel and acknowledged through Service Awards, celebrating early contributions to the profession.
+• New lawyers are celebrated through competitions such as the Golden Gavel and acknowledged through Service Awards and newly introduced Emerging Lawyer of the Year Award, celebrating early contributions to the profession.

 • Long-standing members are honoured through 40 Years’ of Service and Service Awards.
 Honorary Memberships are awarded only on rare occasions, in recognition of individuals who have made outstanding and enduring contributions to the Society and the profession over many years.